 I’ve been using Photoshop for a long time.
 Like since Photoshop 2.0.
 That’s not CS2 or CC that’s TWO DOT O. I don’t think it was even an Adobe product back then!
 In the years since, I’ve gobbled up knowledge at Photoshop conferences, and stood in the aisle at Barnes & Noble, frantically jotting down info from Scott Kelby’s Hot Tips books — remember those?
 Well, Photoshop has come a long way, and in that time I’ve tucked away a few must-know Photoshop tricks.

-The three Photoshop tricks I’m sharing with you today have been so useful that I’ve pulled them out of my sleeve nearly every day of my design career.
-They’ve become so second nature in my workflow that I’m surprised when a designer friend is looking over my shoulder and says, “Hey!
+The five tricks I’m sharing with you today have been so useful that I’ve pulled them out of my sleeve nearly every day of my design career.
+They’ve become so second-hand in my workflow that I’m surprised when a designer friend is looking over my shoulder and says, “Hey!
 How did you do that?!”